Mvkarthikeya07/Ai_interview_platform/README.md

-🤖 AI-Driven Adaptive Interviewing & Candidate Evaluation Platform
+🤖 AI-Driven Adaptive Interview Simulation and Candidate Evaluation Platform with Intelligent Proctoring

 Intelligent Interview Simulation with Automated Assessment and Behavioral Proctoring